Im-Sally/Hackclub-macropad/README.md

 # Hackclub-macropad

-A small programmable macropad for 3D modelling with 9 buttons.
+A small programmable macropad for 3D modelling with 9 buttons and an OLED screen.

 ![The macropad](model.png)
 ![The schematic](schematic.png)